weeeelye/ProofOfExistenceDappNoUport/README.md

 To run it on localhost, please do the following:
 - Install truffle, ganache-cli, ethereum-bridge (https://github.com/oraclize/ethereum-bridge), localtunnel (https://github.com/localtunnel/localtunnel), along with the usual node, npm
 - Start your ganache-cli in a window
-- Start the Ethereum bridge
+- Start the Ethereum bridge in another window
   - Run: `ethereum-bridge -H localhost:8545 -a 9` where (9) is the account to deploy contract to.
-  - Copy the line that says `OAR = OraclizeAddrResolverI(0x6f485C8BF6fc43eA212E93BBF8ce046C7f1cb475);` to contracts/ProofOfExistence.sol 's constructor.
+  - Copy the line that says `OAR = OraclizeAddrResolverI(0xXXXXXX);` to contracts/ProofOfExistence.sol's constructor.
 A commented out line should be present there.
 Replace it with yours
 - Start the backend IPFS file auth server (This is NOT a IPFS node.)
   - Default will be using my server at `http://ec2-18-136-124-79.ap-southeast-1.compute.amazonaws.com/api/getHash?q=`
   - If you do, you can skip straight to "Install the necessary packages"